still kickin hero April 2016

 The people bearing this for Harper are her parents, Krista and Derek.
 Krista left her job to spend every minute by Harper’s side.
 Derek doubled his daily commute to work just to spend every night alongside both of his girls.
 And both of them are dedicated to bearing this burden for Harper, to taking on all of the worry and the heartache they can, so she can have the childhood she deserves.

 "It's our job -- as her parents -- to go through this for her, to take on the cancer ourselves."

 It means weeks upon weeks spent in a hospital room.
 It means praying to spend her first birthday at home instead of a hospital crib.

-When she was pregnant Krista prayed for her daughter to have a place in the world, to have a story, to have a light to bring to the world.
+When she was pregnant, Krista prayed for her daughter to have a place in the world, to have a story, to have a light to bring to the world.
 To be clear, this is not the one that she imagined, but it’s clear that Harper’s AML has helped Krista to find her place in the world, too.
 What could have dimmed this family has only made them shine brighter.
 They’re happy, grateful, generous people.
-They smile easily, and they welcomed this random stranger from the internet into a hospital room the way I imagined they would have invited me into their living room, had the circumstances been different.
+They smile easily, and they welcomed us random strangers from the Internet into a hospital room the way we imagined they would have invited us into their living room, had the circumstances been different.

-When I leave, Harper stands and waves.
-“Bye bye!”
-She says, and blows a kiss, a little ray of sunshine that stays with me, though the sun has already set.
+When we leave, Harper stands and waves.
+“Bye bye!” she says, and she blows a kiss -- a little ray of sunshine that stays with us, though the sun has already set.